aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-bgp-settings.md

             type: <str>

             # BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
-            # For asdot notation in YAML inputs, the value *must* be put in quotes to prevent it from being interpreted as a float number.
+            # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
             remote_as: <str>

             # BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
-            # For asdot notation in YAML inputs, the value *must* be put in quotes to prevent it from being interpreted as a float number.
+            # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
             local_as: <str>
             description: <str>
             shutdown: <bool>